INTRODUCTION

 Timeline of Migration Policies in Angola.
 Source: SIHMA

-The government of Angola initiated a new refugee and asylum law in 2015: Law 10/15 obliges the state to provide reception centres, in which new asylum seekers will be obliged to stay during the entire asylum process (UNHCR, 2019).
-So far, this norm has not been implemented, many refugees lack documents and find it difficult to access their rights.
 Angola is a signatory to several migration-related international conventions.
-For example, Angola signed and ratified the 1951 Convention relating to the status of refugees and its 1967 protocol, the 1969 AU Convention Governing the Specific Aspects of Refugees Problems in Africa.
-Angola has also ratified the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa, viz the Kampala Convention.
-The SADC Protocol on Facilitation of Free Movement, 2005, and the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa.
-Angola is a signatory to the Protocol against the Smuggling of Migrants by Land, Sea, and Air, the United Nations Convention against Transnational Organized Crime.
+For example, Angola signed and ratified the 1951 Refugee Convention relating to the status of refugees and its 1967 protocol, as well as the 1969 OAU Convention Governing the Specific Aspects of Refugees Problems in Africa.
+Angola has also ratified the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa (also called the Kampala Convention), the SADC Protocol on the Facilitation of Movement of Persons (2005), and the Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa (also called the Maputo Protocol).
+Angola is also a signatory to the Protocol against the Smuggling of Migrants by Land, Sea, and Air, which supplements the United Nations Convention against Transnational Organized Crime.

 GOVERNMENTAL INSTITUTIONS